Zephyr271828/Leetcode-Collections/README.md

 Journal

+7.31 Length of Last Word

+I believe I came up with an elegant structure to fix the whole thing!

+7.31 Search Insert

+A classical problem that requires binary search to solve.
+Needs some modifications (i.e., M = (L + R + 1) / 2, L = M + 1, something like these) after you have the basic structure.

+7.31 strStr

+It's weird the equivalence of two String instances cannot be judged with '=' but with a built-in method called "equals()".

+7.30 Remove Elements

+Similar to "Remove Duplicates".

+7.30 Remove Duplicates

+A classical problem that asks you to solve it with an in-place programming fashion.

+7.30 Merge Sorted Lists

+Had some trouble figuring out the syntax for listnode.
+The java syntax (curNode.next = l1 == null? l2 : l1;) is very useful.

 7.29 Max Profit

 My professor taught me about this in Data Structures LOL.
 Still I noticed there's a different solution on Leetcode.
 The two methods are basically equivalent yet the second one is somehow slightly faster.